sumin03/NYX/README.md

 When I open the website, It was hard to focus on the product or ads.
 So I tried to make layout simple and wide to emphasize the products.
-And I felt that the color combination is not going well, I tried to chagned the color into **Black and Purple** To emphasize their genderless concept.
+And I felt that the color combination is not going well, I tried to changed the color into **Black and Purple** To emphasize their genderless concept.